Authored by the expert who managed and guided the team behind the Mexico Property Pack

 So, is now a good time?

-This is not financial or investment advice; we do not know your personal situation, and you should always do your own research and consult with local professionals before making any property purchase decisions.
+This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before buying property in Guadalajara.

 Is it smart to buy now in Guadalajara, or should I wait as of 2026?